- UCAS code

 Access to Leeds is an alternative admissions scheme which accepts applications from individuals who might be from low income households, in the first generation of their immediate family to apply to higher education, or have had their studies disrupted.

 Find out more about Access to Leeds and alternative admissions.

-ABB at A Level including A in English and pass Access to Leeds, or BBB at A Level including English and A in a relevant EPQ and pass Access to Leeds.
+EPQ and Access to Leeds offer: BBC at A Level including B in English (Language, Literature or Language and Literature) and A in a relevant EPQ and pass Access to Leeds

 We accept a range of international equivalent qualifications.
 For more information contact the School of Philosophy, Religion and History of Science Undergraduate Admissions team.

 International students who do not meet the academic requirements for undergraduate study may be able to study the University of Leeds International Foundation Year.
 This gives you the opportunity to study on campus, be taught by University of Leeds academics and progress onto a wide range of Leeds undergraduate courses.
 Find out more about International Foundation Year programmes.